-There are literally hundreds of plant-based steroids, and while some many have a minimal effect on your body, most will not.
-The chart below shows some of the most well-known natural steroids found in animals and plants.
+There are literally hundreds of plant-based and while some many have a minimal effect on your body, most will not.
+The chart below shows some of the most well-known naturals found in animals and plants.

 Product What it Does Usual Dose

 Of course, this is not a complete list, and it only represents some of the ingredients you might find in natural alternatives.
 Others include products like tribulus terrestris, which contains saponins thought to enhance the body’s anabolic state, and plants like fenugreek, which are thought to help the body produce more of its own natural – namely testosterone.

 A common misconception in the bodybuilding and athletic world comes from the use of soy – namely soy proteins – by vegans and vegetarians.
 Some people believe that soy contains a substantial amount of estrogen, which can cause hormonal imbalances and even gynecomastia in men.
 This is simply not the case, and most everyone can use soy-based protein products as often as they would like without fear.
 The naturals found in soy are simply not potent enough to cause problems for most men.